AD142 – Advance25 – Feline Medicine

 In general, the prevalence of retroviral infections has reduced, but it is still diagnosed and causes significant clinical disease.
 This session will look at diagnostic pitfalls and interpreting those in house test results.

-Week 2: Haematology
+Session 2: Haematology

 Session A: Anaemia: practical approach